Gardener Cary George begins his second year in charge of the Garden.

 It was also noted in the Winter issue of the newsletter that the Minneapolis Metrodome lost and found department donated 10 pair of binoculars to the Park Board for use at the Eloise Butler Garden.
 The Park Board forestry crews did extensive work in the Wirth Park Bog by removing Buckthorn in early January and burning the cuttings in early March.
 They also attempted to burn the Purple Loosestrife in the adjoining area and then when spring arrives they were to use techniques developed by the Nature Conservancy to keep sprouts under control.
 However, it would take biological controls (beetles) to rid the area of the plant.
 The biological program began in 1997.

-The Garden opened as usual on April 1st.
+The Garden opened on April 1st without weather problems.
 Shirley Schultz of The Friends was coordinating the volunteers to staff the Martha Crone Shelter.
 The new Garden Guidebook was available for visitors.

 On April 9th, Gardener Cary George attended a seminar on invasives - Leafy spurge, Buckthorn and Purple loosestrife, all of which had made their way into Wirth Park and the Garden.
 After not burning the prairie last year due to the permit not being granted, the burn occurred this year on April 14 - 15.
 Former Gardener Ken Avery helped with the burn.
 Even though a permit had been issued by the MN Pollution Control Agency, the Minneapolis Fire Department still showed up when office workers downtown in the IDS Center reported a fire.